 CSI connects with members of the USC community when they need support in achieving their academic, professional, and/or personal goals.
 They provide consultation, in person or over the phone, to learn more about your individual situation so they can provide troubleshooting, support, and guidance and help you connect with relevant campus and community resources.
-For more information, please visit https://campussupport.usc.edu/.
+For more information, please email uscsupport@usc.edu or visit https://campussupport.usc.edu/.